openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/performance/Performance_Answers.rst

 #############################

 How are students answering questions?
-In edX Insights, graded content submissions show you the responses that students submit for graded problems and help you evaluate what they find difficult.
-To illustrate, this chapter presents the Analytics in Action section first.
+In edX Insights, graded content submissions show you the responses that students submit for graded problems, and help you evaluate what they find difficult.
+To illustrate, this section presents the Analytics in Action section first.

-After the Analytics in Action examples, this chapter describes how you :ref:`select an assignment type, assignment, and problem<Selecting the Assignment Type, Assignment, and Problem>` and then :ref:`review student answers<Review Answers to Graded Problems>`.
+After the Analytics in Action examples, this section describes how you :ref:`select an assignment type, assignment, and problem<Selecting the Assignment Type, Assignment, and Problem>` and then :ref:`review student answers<Review Answers to Graded Problems>`.